 The study of History extends beyond a consideration of the past.
-It cultivates critical and liberal habits of mind that together with the development of writing and other communication skills promotes active citizenship by helping us to distinguish between "information" and knowledge.
+History cultivates critical and liberal habits of mind.
+History strengthens writing and other communication skills.
+History promotes active citizenship by helping us to distinguish between "information" and knowledge.
 History opens new perspectives on the present, and challenges us to consider what it means to be human.